-The sooner gum disease is treated the better so contact us if you are experiencing any of the symptoms.
-We begin with oral bacteria testing (with results in 2 weeks) to determine what is causing the problem and decide the best course of treatment.
+The sooner gum disease is treated, the better!
+Contact us if you are experiencing any of the symptoms.
+We begin with oral bacteria testing, with results in 2 weeks, to determine what is causing the problem and decide the best course of treatment.
 Successful treatment of gum disease includes behavior modification (such as quitting smoking), professional deep cleaning, medication, and surgery in extreme cases.
 With proper care care and treatment, gum disease can be successfully reversed.

 Get Gum Disease Treatment in Florissant!